-In July 2017, as a result of the Amended Merger Agreement, Great Plains Energy redeemed its \$4.3 billion of unsecured senior notes issued in March 2017 and issued a notice that it will redeem its Series B Preferred Stock in August 2017.
+In the third quarter of 2017, as a result of the Amended Merger Agreement, Great Plains Energy redeemed its \$4.3 billion of unsecured senior notes issued in March 2017 and its Series B Preferred Stock issued in October 2016.

-See Note 2 to the consolidated financial statements for more information regarding the anticipated merger.
+See Note 2 to the consolidated financial statements for more information regarding the anticipated merger and redemption of acquisition financing.